Jonatas-01/medical-insurance-prediction/README.md

 ### Content

-* The idea was taken from Kaggle, using one of their DataSet.
+- The project concept was inspired by a publicly available dataset on Kaggle.
-* Helper functions and custom classes snippets were used in this project were provided by Code Institute.
-These are mainly adapted from the predictive analytics module.
+- Several helper functions and custom class snippets used in this project were provided by Code Institute, primarily adapted from their Predictive Analytics module.

 ### Media

-* Image for README file was taken from [FreePik](https://www.freepik.com/)
+- Image for README file was taken from [FreePik](https://www.freepik.com/)

 [Back to top](#table-of-contents)